NickAzureDevops/Devops-Journey/AzureDevOpsPipeline/Readme.md

 - Azure Kubernetes Service
 - Azure Log Analytics

+Install the Terraform extension/task [here]](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.custom-terraform-tasks) to your Azure DevOps organisation

-We will start by setting up the Azure Devops Pipeline.
+Start by setting up the Azure Devops Pipeline.
 First, fork a copy of the pipeline and terraform code here and clone it to your Aure Devops repo.
 [Pipelines]](https://github.com/nicholaschangIT/Devops-Journey/tree/main/AzureDevOpsPipeline)

-To create an Azure repository click on repos and
+To create an Azure repository click on repos and import the clone repo above.
+This respository will store all the codoe for the azure envionrnment.
+In this lab, there wil be two pipeline one for staging and another for production.

-Create Azure repository - select Repos & you will see various options to setup a respository (This repository will store code throughout further labs also, please note this!)

-Copy contents from this folder into the newly created Azure DevOps repository

-Once copied to Azure DevOps repository, Select Repo -> Setup Build
+Once imported to Azure Devops repository, Select Repo and click on set up Build.

-Select Existing Azure Pipelines YAML file and branch / path to the .yaml Azure DevOps Pipeline
+Select Existing Azure Pipelines YAML file and find branch / path to the staging.yaml file

+Select Save and run to start running the pipeline.